skip to main content

 Family and Student Handbook

-The Family and Student Handbook linked here was developed by a committee of administrators, teachers, and parents to provide you with the information needed for the school year.
+The Family and Student Handbook linked below was developed by a committee of administrators, teachers, and parents to provide you with the information needed for the school year.
 All of our students are expected to observe the procedures set forth in this handbook.
 If you have any questions during the school year, please contact your child's teacher.
 If you have additional questions or need further clarification, contact either of the school principals or the superintendent.

 Curriculum night